 Please note that Van Eck Securities Corporation offers investment products that may invest in the asset class(es) included in this presentation.

 Investing involves risk, including possible loss of principal.
 An investor should consider investment objectives, risks, charges and expenses of the investment company carefully before investing.
 Call 800.826.2333 or click here to obtain a prospectus and summary prospectus contains, which contains this and other information.
-Please read the prospectus and summary prospectus carefully before investing.
+Please refer to the Fund’s prospectus and summary prospectus, before investing.

 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission of Van Eck Securities Corporation. © 2012 Van Eck Securities Corporation.